phureewat29/parcel-delivery-ga/README.md

 2. Selection: Some of the best-performing solutions are chosen to be parents to produce the members of the next generation.
 3. Crossover (Reproduction): Pairs of parents are selected based on their fitness.
 They produce a "child" solution by combining their sequences of actions.
 4. Mutation: To maintain diversity in the population and prevent premature convergence, occasional changes are made to the members.
-5. Evaluation: Each member's sequence of actions is evaluated based on its total distance traveled and whether it violates any constraints like overloading the train.
+5. Evaluation: Each member's sequence of actions is evaluated based on the total distance traveled and whether it violates any constraints like overloading the train.
-6. This process is repeated for a set number of generations or until a satisfactory solution is found.
+6. This process is repeated for several generations or until a satisfactory solution is found.

 ## Project Structure
 * `app.ts`: This is the main entry point that initializes the data and runs the GA.